supaFool/TarotBuddy/README.md

 ==================
 Tarot Buddy Beta.
 Build - Fortune Telling Software.

+www.TheSupaDev.com

-#####This is the most stable version.
+###This is the most stable version.
 We are doing a total overhaul to make Tarot buddy communicate better, and faster with all scenarios.

 # Picking up where I let off.
 ### Got Everything ready for OpenGl.
 This is going to make TB a lot more resource friendly.